 The Port of Lake Charles is a deepwater seaport located in Lake Charles, Louisiana, on the Calcasieu Ship Channel, just north of the U.S. Gulf Coast.

-The Port is currently the 11th-busiest seaport in the U.S., based on the U.S. Army Corps of Engineers’s 2014 figures.
+The Port is currently the 12th-busiest seaport in the U.S., based on the U.S. Army Corps of Engineers, and it was named by Forbes Magazine as the 7th-fastest growing seaport in the nation.

 The Port manages the Calcasieu Ship Channel, which runs inland 36 miles and extends out into the Gulf of Mexico another 32 miles.
 The Port of Lake Charles’ official name is the Lake Charles Harbor & Terminal District, a public body created by the Louisiana Legislature.
 The District encompasses 203 square miles in Calcasieu Parish and operates on 5,420 acres.